ehippy/blog/README.md

 Check it out at [https://patrickmcdavid.com](https://patrickmcdavid.com)

-Built with Jekyll, hosted on AWS, and themed by [artemsheludko](https://artemsheludko.github.io/adam-blog/)
+Built with Jekyll, hosted on AWS.

 ## todo topics